-Lavender Lemon Macarons – Lavender macarons with a touch of lemon filled with a light lemon honey buttercream.
-A French dessert that tastes incredible!
+Lavender Lemon Macarons – An easy macaron recipe!
+Lavender macarons with a touch of lemon filled with a light lemon honey buttercream.
+This is a French dessert that tastes incredible!

 These lavender lemon macarons might just be my favorite dessert I have made this summer!
 The combination of flavors is so perfect!
 I think lavender and lemon are perfect together plus adding a touch of honey takes it to a whole new level!
 Trust me, you are going to want to make a double batch of these macarons because they were so tasty!

 I think that macarons are worth the difficultly to make.
 It is so easy to mess them up but when you have a good macaron that has the perfect amount of crunch on the outside and lightness on the inside, they are heavenly.

 Tips on lavender macaron recipe

 - Don’t forget to let the shells dry out for 20-30 minutes before baking them!
 This step is necessary to help prevent cracking.

 Easy macaron recipe!
 Lavender macaron shells with a touch of lemon filled with a light lemon honey filling.
 An elegant french dessert that tastes incredible!